makethingshappy/IoThome/README.md

 ## 🏡 IoThome

-A standalone ecosystem integrating the IoTextra series modules with **Tasmota** on any ESP32 based devices.
+A standalone ecosystem integrating the IoTextra series modules with **Tasmota** on ESP32 based devices.
 It enables automation logic for smart home IoT applications, such as smart farming, without requiring external controllers or servers.

 ---